ShadowHunt3r76/V20/docs/sensitivity-analysis/KnapsackSensitivityAnalysis.md

 `KnapsackSensitivityAnalysis` provides specialized sensitivity analysis for solutions obtained from the 0-1 Knapsack problem.
 It helps understand how changes in item values, weights, and knapsack capacity affect the optimal solution.

 ## Key Features

 - **Item Value Sensitivity**: Analyzes how much item values can change without affecting the optimal solution
 - **Weight Sensitivity**: Determines how changes in item weights impact the solution
 - **Capacity Sensitivity**: Shows how the solution changes with different knapsack capacities
+- **Critical Items**: Identifies items that are on the "borderline" of being included/excluded
+- **Visualization**: Provides text-based visualizations of sensitivity analysis results
+- **Reduced Costs**: Provides reduced costs for items not in the optimal solution

+## Overview
+`KnapsackSensitivityAnalysis` provides specialized sensitivity analysis for solutions obtained from the 0-1 Knapsack problem.
+It helps understand how changes in item values, weights, and knapsack capacity affect the optimal solution.

+## Key Features
+- **Item Value Sensitivity**: Analyzes how much item values can change without affecting the optimal solution
+- **Weight Sensitivity**: Determines how changes in item weights impact the solution
+- **Capacity Sensitivity**: Shows how the solution changes with different knapsack capacities